 Trinity Employability Award in Partnership with Intel

-In collaboration with the Trinity Employability Award's founding partner, Intel, these awards will give you the skills to help you secure a job in the engineering and technology sector.
-The workshops will give you the opportunity to find out more about Intel and to gain an insight into the real world applications of your skills and knowledge.
+These Awards, run in collaboration with the Trinity Employability Award’s founding partner Intel, will give you the skills to help you secure a job in the engineering and technology sector.
+The workshops will give you the opportunity to find out more about Intel, develop practical, transferrable skills, and gain an insight into the real world applications of your skills and knowledge.

 Award Eligibility and Structure